kirinwang1125/kirinwang1125/BRIO_PRIVACY_POLICY.md

 ---

-**Thank you for trusting Brio with your digital companionship experience.**
+**Thank you for trusting BOOMO with your digital companionship experience.**

 *We are committed to maintaining the highest standards of privacy and data protection.*